8 days / 7 nights

 Small group tour: A Scottish Journey tour

-This morning we depart Scotland's capital, Edinburgh, and travel through the picturesque fishing communities of the East Neuk region to see brightly-hulled fishing boats and jumbles of fishermen's cottages.
+Departing Scotland's capital, Edinburgh, we travel through the picturesque fishing communities of the East Neuk region to see brightly-hulled fishing boats and jumbles of fishermen's cottages.
 Our journey takes us to St Andrews, famed as the spiritual home of golf and more recently as the town where Prince William and Kate Middleton first met.
 We explore the medieval centre, with its narrow alleys and cobbled streets, which lead to the now ruined cathedral and the adjacent church of St Regulus.
-Later we continue north into the Cairngorm National Park and to the charming town of Glen Clova, our base for the night and where we enjoy our first dinner together.
+Later we continue north into the Cairngorm National Park and to the charming town of Ballater, our base for the night and where we enjoy our first dinner together.

-Accommodation: Glen Clova Hotel (or similar), Angus - dinner included.
+Accommodation: Loch Kinord Hotel (or similar), Ballater - dinner included.

-Highlights: Kingdom of Fife, St Andrews and Cairngorm National Park.
+Highlights: Kingdom of Fife, St Andrews and the Cairngorm National Park.

-Highlights: Glamis Castle, Cairngorm Mountains an Culloden Moor.
+Highlights: Cawdor Castle, Clava Cairns and Culloden Moor.

 Inverness, Capital of the Highlands

-Following busy couple of days, today we enjoy a more relaxed affair as we make the short Highland drive to the town of Inverness, known as the capital of the Highlands.
-After an introduction to the city the day is all yours to explore and sight-see at leisure.
-You could stroll along the banks of the River Ness, visit the Mercat Cross and St Andrews Cathedral, wander through the cobbled Old Town or climb to the hill-top Inverness Castle overlooking the town for your history-fix.
+Following busy couple of days, today we enjoy a more relaxed affair; after a brief walking-tour the rest of your own to explore Inverness at your leisure.
+Known as the capital of the Highlands, and set on the banks of the river Ness, Inverness offers ample sightseeing and visitor opportunities; visit the Mercat Cross and St Andrews Cathedral, wander through the cobbled Old Town or climb to the hill-top Inverness Castle overlooking the town for your history-fix.
 The day wouldn't be complete without a spot of Highland shopping, perhaps picking up souvenirs in the Victorian Market hall.

 Loch Ness, Seafood Lunch and Plockton Village

 Today we embark on a journey of stunning natural beauty.
 Firstly, we travel along the rugged and mysterious shores of Loch Ness, the largest body of fresh water in Britain and known around the world for 'Nessie', the legendary Loch Ness Monster.
-Then we pass directly across the Scottish Highlands towards Scotland's beautiful West Coast.
-Arriving at the Kyle of Lochalsh we enjoy a seafood lunch experience prepared with the finest local produce.
-By afternoon we visit the National Trust for Scotland Conservation Village of Plockton; nestling in a sheltered bay, Plockton is a traditional crofting and fishing community comprising of neatly painted cottages and a tiny harbour.
-Our final journey today takes us over the Skye Bridge to the stunning Isle of Skye, our base for the next two nights.
+Then we then cross the wilderness of the Scottish Highlands to visit the National Trust for Scotland Conservation Village of Plockton; nestling in a sheltered bay, Plockton is a traditional crofting and fishing community comprising of neatly painted cottages and a tiny harbour.
+In the Kyle of Lochalsh we enjoy a seafood lunch experience prepared with the finest local produce before our final journey which takes us over the Skye Bridge to the stunning Isle of Skye, our base for the next two nights.

-Accommodation: Eilean Iarmain Hotel (or similar), Isle of Skye - seafood lunch experience.
+Accommodation: Eilean Iarmain Hotel (or similar), Isle of Skye .

-Highlights: Loch Ness, Kyle of Lochalsh and Plockton village.
+Highlights: Loch Ness, Plockton village and the Kyle of Lochalsh.

 Today is devoted to exploring the Isle of Skye, renowned for its rugged scenery, abundant wildlife, unique history and some of Scotland's most startling geological features.
-During the day we'll pass the imposing Cuillin Mountains, see the extraordinary Quiraing and tour part of the Trotternish Peninsula to see the famous Kilt Rock cliffs and the spectacular Old Man of Storr.
-Time-permitting we'll enjoy the charming harbour town of Portree before making our way to the renowned Talisker Malt Whisky Distillery; here we'll tour the only distillery (the only one on the island), hear about the making of Whisky and how this particular malt became world-famous.
-And of course we'll sample a wee dram ourselves!
-Later we return to our hotel in the South of the island.
+During the day, we'll pass the imposing Cuillin Mountains, see the extraordinary Quiraing and tour part of the Trotternish Peninsula to see the famous Kilt Rock cliffs and the spectacular Old Man of Storr.
+Time-permitting we'll enjoy time in the charming harbour town of Portree, the island's principle town.
+Later we'll return to our hotel in the South of island to hear about the making of Whisky and how the local Skye malt became world-famous.
+What better way to round off the day than to sample a wee dram ourselves!

 Accommodation: Eilean Iarmain Hotel (or similar), Isle of Skye - dinner included.

-Highlights: Isle of Skye, Kilt Rock cliffs, Portree and Talisker Distillery.
+Highlights: Isle of Skye, Kilt Rock cliffs and Portree.

 This morning we cross by ferry from the Isle of Skye back to the Scottish mainland.
 The stunning Highland scenery pervades as we pass the sands of Mallaig and Morar on route to the village of Glenfinnan where 'Bonnie Prince Charlie' raised his standard in 1745.
 We'll enjoy views of the towering monument erected in his honour and famous Glenfinnnan Viaduct which was made famous when the Hogwarts Express passed over it in the Harry Potter movies.
 The onwards through soul-stirring Scottish scenery to see the other 'Big Ben' – Ben Nevis, Britain's tallest peak.
 It offers the perfect backdrop for our visit to the loch-side port town of Fort William, a town and area which is a magnet for outdoor enthusiasts.
-Finally we pass along the unspoilt Ardnamurchan peninsula before boarding the ferry to cross to the Isle of Mull and our Inner Hebridean base for two nights.
+Finally, we board the ferry to cross to the Isle of Mull and our Inner Hebridean base for two nights.